The 5 Types of Grief: What They Are and What They Feel Like, According to Experts

 Grief doesn't just happen after bereavement.

 The loss of a loved one isn't the only life event that leads to grief, and grieving isn't just about hard crying, deep sadness, and other ovewhelming emotions.
-"We grieve and experience loss at every life transition," Emily Stone, PhD, owner and senior clinician at Unstuck Group, a consulting organization for churches.
+"We grieve and experience loss at every life transition," Emily Stone, PhD, owner and senior clinician at Unstuck Group.
 That grief can be spurred on by sad or tragic events (a house fire, an infertility diagnosis, the loss of a job) and even by more joyous moments, like a child graduating kindergarten or going off to college, she says, because of what's lost due to the change.

 Opening up to the possibility that there are various types of grief is important for healing.
 "When we can recognize and name what's going on emotionally inside of us, we can be kinder to ourselves during the process," California-based therapist Skylar Ibarra, MSW, LCSW, tells Health.
 "Once they were able to see their grief for what it was, they were able to start healing," she says.

 Here, are some of the lesser known varieties of grief a person may experience, what they feel like, and what can cause them.

 Expecting loss or change can lead to anticipatory grief.
 With it, "we end up essentially experiencing the loss before it even happens," Robin Hornstein, PhD, a licensed psychologist and co-owner of the Philadelphia-based mental health practice Hornstein Platt & Associates, tells Health.

 That can have a destructive element.
 Hornstein recalls a person diagnosed with a disease in childhood who anticipated dying young.
 Now, the individual is in their 80s.
 "Approaching their actual death, as they are not well, has made them understand how much time they have spent worrying," Hornstein says.